Yasu3D/saturn.yasu3d.art/docs/README.md

 - RAM: **4GB** or more.
 - SSD: **1GB** or more.

-Saturn is not very demanding on the GPU and _may_ even run on integrated graphics.
+SATURN is not very demanding on the GPU and _may_ even run on integrated graphics.
 Storage and Memory usage both depend on the amount of content that has been added.
 Memory usage will increase over time as content is loaded and cached.